 Financial Ratios Comparison

-The following table presents a comparison of key financial metrics for STMicroelectronics N.V.
-(STM) and Microchip Technology Incorporated (MCHP) based on the most recent data available:
+The following table presents a comparative analysis of key financial ratios for STMicroelectronics N.V.
+(STM) and Microchip Technology Incorporated (MCHP).
+This will help us understand their financial health and performance metrics.

 Interpretation of Financial Ratios